ryan-wheeler/logtarget/README.md

 ## Components
-*logtarget-common* - classes used across modules *logtarget-parse-lambda* - lambda triggered by files written to s3 which generates a log summary *logtarget-webapp* - Spring Boot Web Application which persists and retrieves log files
+*logtarget-common* - classes used across modules

+*logtarget-parse-lambda* - lambda triggered by files written to s3 which generates a log summary

+*logtarget-webapp* - Spring Boot Web Application which persists and retrieves log files

 ##Usage
-*logtarget-parse-lambda* is deployed to AWS and will trigger when appropriately named files are written to the s3 bucket *raw-log-target*
+*logtarget-parse-lambda* is deployed to AWS and will trigger when appropriately named files are written to the s3 bucket *raw-log-target* (the same summary will be generated irrespective of the contents of the logfile)

 *logtarget-webapp* can be started locally using the bootrun target from an IDE, or by calling **./gradlew logtarget-webapp:bootrun** from the command line